-Does the Law Require a Refund of Prepaid Sports League Fees Due to Closure Because of Coronavirus?
+Does the Law Require a Refund of Prepaid Sports League Fees Due to Closure Because of Covid19?

-The Law Will Likely Require At Least a Partial Refund of Prepaid Fees Due to Closure of Recreation Facilities; However, a Player Should Carefully Consider How Hard to Push the Issue Lest the Team or League Withdraw the Opportunity to Join and Play in the Future.
+Although the Law Likely Requires At Least a Partial Refund of Prepaid Fees Due to Closure of Recreational Facilities and Therefore All League Games, How Hard to Push the Issue Should be Carefully Considered Lest the Player Offend the Team or League and Lose the Opportunity to Join and Play in the Future.

 A Helpful Guide For How to Evalute a Legal Position Regarding Prepaid Fees Involving Recreational Sports League Contracts

-He Shoots, HE SCORES is a phrase unheard from the stands of summer league rinks during the off season 2020 whereas the closure of sports facilities and requirements for social distancing have kept both players and fans away from the rinks.
-Sadly, in addition to the lack of social outlet and recreational activity, many players, sponsors, among others, lost monies prepaid to the leagues, tournament organizers, bus operators, among others, due to the legally mandated shutdown of sporting activities and closure of facilities, such as the hockey rinks, as well as non-essential businesses such as concession stand operations, among other things.
+SWING batter batter SWING is a chant unheard from the bleachers of baseball diamonds during summer of 2020 whereas the closure of sports facilities and requirements for social distancing have kept both players and fans away from the parks.
+Sadly, in addition to the lack of social outlet and recreational activity, many players, sponsors, among others, lost monies prepaid to the leagues, tournament organizers, bus operators, among others, due to the legally mandated shutdown of sporting activities and closure of facilities, such as the ballparks, as well as non-essential businesses such as concession stand operations, among other things.

 Rights and Duties

-The law, and most right-minded people, favour the general principle that where a bargain is made, and paid for, the goods and services must be delivered.
-As below, the applicable laws are fairly broad and are generalized enough as to apply to fees for sports league memberships; and accordingly, league members who fail to receive the purchased services as promised within the team or league package, are quite likely entitled to refunds or rebates.
-Essentially, law law require a refund or rebate where the failure to receive the league participation arose from circumstances beyond the control of, and without the fault of, the player as a league member.
-However, whereas player opportunities, especially with a preferred team or within a preferred league, may be limited, players may need to think long and hard whether to push the issue of refunds or rebates lest the access to membership be lost.
+For most people, the general principle that where a bargain is made, and paid for, the goods and services must be delivered is easy to understand and appreciate.
+Furthermore, as explained below, the laws that apply are so broad and generalized as to apply to, among other things, fees for sports league memberships; and accordingly, players as league members who paid for but fail to receive the services as purchased and promised within the team or league package, are quite likely entitled to refunds or rebates.
+However, players may want to think carefully about pushing the issue of refunds or rebates due to the risk of losing access to future participation.
 Essentially, players will want to evaluate the team and league politics before raising voices in demand of refunds and rebates.

 A team or league membership agreement may include a clause referring to a force majeure event.
 A force majeure is, typically, an unexpected and unpredictable event outside the control of the parties to a contract.
 A force majeure clause within a team or league membership may refer to events such as weather disruptions, among other things, and perhaps even be detailed and broad enough to include a pandemic such as the Covid19 Crisis.
 Where a contract contains a force majeure clause, the contract will address special terms of understanding for how the parties will treat the contract in such circumstances.
 Whereas a force majeure clause, if any, will be unique to the standard agreement of each specific team or league, each force majeure clause will require a specific review.